Emergent Introspection in AI is Content-Agnostic: General Discussion

 \section{General Discussion}

-We replicated thought-injection introspection in two large open-source models and introduced third-person and priming controls that disentangle direct access from prompt-based inference.
-Both models show direct access, peaking at early layers (25--35\% of network depth).
-The mechanism is content-agnostic: models detect \emph{that} something was injected without knowing \emph{what}, defaulting to concrete, positive, prototypical guesses---a pattern resembling the account of \citet{nisbett_telling_1977}.
+We replicated thought-injection introspection in two large open-source models.
+We provided a series of results which show that the mechanism is content-agnostic: models detect \emph{that} something was injected without knowing \emph{what}, defaulting to concrete, positive, prototypical guesses---a pattern resembling the account of \citet{nisbett_telling_1977}.

 Emergent introspection in AI provides a ``how possible'' story about introspection's mechanism and development, of interest to cognitive science.
 It is also relevant to AI safety: faithful introspection could provide a novel interpretability technique, while detection of internal modulation could constitute an additional source of situational awareness.
-And it could factor into considerations of AI welfare: according to the ``higher-order thought'' theory of consciousness \citep{rosenthal_two_concepts_1986,rosenthal_consciousness_mind_2005}, introspective access may be sufficient for conscious experience, and hence for welfare status \citep{butlin_consciousness_2023,chalmers_llm_conscious_2023,sebo_ai_welfare_2024}.
+Introspection could also factor into considerations relevant to AI welfare: according to the ``higher-order thought'' theory of consciousness \citep{rosenthal_two_concepts_1986,rosenthal_consciousness_mind_2005}, introspective access may be sufficient for conscious experience, and hence for welfare status \citep{butlin_consciousness_2023,chalmers_llm_conscious_2023,sebo_ai_welfare_2024}.
 We do not take a stand on whether our findings are of the right sort for this theory.

 Our exploration is restricted to knowledge of injections.
 Other mechanisms may dominate in other contexts (e.g., self-knowledge of preferences), and we hope future work will explore these broader introspective capacities.
-Despite these limitations, we tentatively arrive at a conclusion that would have been shocking even quite recently but which adds to a growing body of evidence \citep[e.g.,][]{binder2025looking,lindsey_introspection_2025}: open-source language models seem able to introspect about their internal states, at least partially through direct access.
+Despite these limitations, we tentatively arrive at a conclusion that would have been shocking even quite recently but which adds to a growing body of evidence \citep[e.g.,][]{binder2025looking,betley_emergent_2025,lindsey_introspection_2025}: open-source language models seem able to introspect about their internal states.